Frequently Asked Questions

 - What do I have to submit to renew my registration?
 A complete application includes:

 - an online renewal application

-- NEW: professional liability protection
+- professional liability protection

 - completion of your annual continuing competence program (CCP) requirements, including any outstanding jurisprudence learning modules

 - New for 2017, members selected for the continuing competence program (CCP) review will submit information from their 2017 CCP forms online during registration renewal.
 Information about this new process can be found in the CCP Review FAQs.